Morty Diamond, email@example.com

 BASW and MSW Field Education Information

-· Agencies must certify a policy on non-discrimination as related to students, staff and clients based on gender, sexual orientation, age, race, ethnicity, marital status, physical ability, political persuasion, country of origin, or religious affiliation as a prerequisite for placement of students.
-The agency must be in compliance with the Americans with Disabilities Act, or be making reasonable efforts to do so.
+- Agencies must certify a policy on non-discrimination as related to students, staff, and clients based on gender identity, sexual orientation, age, race, ethnicity, marital status, physical ability, political persuasion, country of origin, and religious affiliation.
+The agency must comply with the Americans with Disabilities Act or be making reasonable efforts to do so.

-· The agency is required to identify the specific disadvantaged/oppressed constituencies it serves and offer services consistent with the mission of the School.
+- The agency is required to identify the specific disadvantaged or oppressed constituencies that it serves and offer services consistent with the mission of the School of Social Work.

-· The agency, the Board, the Executive, and the staff are willing to accept students for field based learning.
-This acceptance includes an understanding that the emphasis will be on the learning process and not only the completion of agency tasks.
-As interns, students are expected to learn all the tasks and responsibilities assigned to employees.
-However, students should not be treated as paid employees.
+- The agency, board, and staff must be willing to accept students for field-based learning.
+This acceptance includes an understanding that the emphasis will be on the educational process and not solely the completion of agency tasks.
+Thus, students should be treated as learners and not as paid employees.

-· The agency should have a Field Education policy which includes both the designated field instructor(s) and general outline of the educational process to be followed in the student's training.
-Agencies accept the responsibility for submitting a qualifications statement for field instructors being considered as additions or replacements for originally designated field instructors.
+- The agency should have a field education policy that includes both the designated field instructor(s) and a general outline of the educational process to be followed in the student's training.
+Agencies should accept the responsibility for submitting the Field Instructor Information Form and resumes for all of the MSW-level staff being considered as field instructors.

-· The agency agrees to provide regular supervision by an approved field instructor for a minimum of one hour a week of individual supervision per student.
-Group supervision is also encouraged in addition to the individual supervision.
+- The agency agrees to provide individual supervision by an approved field instructor for a minimum of one hour a week per student.
+In addition to individual supervision, group supervision is also encouraged.

-· The Field Instructor is provided the necessary administrative support for supervising a student.
-This includes administrative time for preparation and follow-up of each intern's assignment, administration related to supervision, time to meet with the faculty liaison, time to prepare evaluation statements, and time to attend meetings on campus.
+- The field instructor is provided with the necessary administrative support for supervising a student.
+This includes time for preparation and follow-up, time to meet with the faculty field liaison, time to complete the mid-year and final progress reports, and time to attend meetings on campus.

-· The agency has a wide enough variety of services to provide the student with opportunities to learn with individuals and/or groups in a variety of roles (counselor, advocate, broker, case manager, administrator, etc.)
+- The agency has a wide enough variety of services to provide the student with opportunities to utilize a variety of roles (e.g., counselor, advocate, broker, case manager, group facilitator, community organizer, etc.).

-· The agency must practice according to the values and standards of the NASW Code of Ethics and designed learning agreements based on the CSWE Educational Policies and Accreditation Standards Core Competencies.
+- The agency must practice according to the values and standards of the NASW Code of Ethics and design learning agreements based on the CSWE Educational Policies and Accreditation Standards Core Competencies.

 Field Instructor Requirements

-In order to be considered qualified to supervise social work interns in the SFSU SSW program, the prospective field instructor must have the following:
+In order to be considered qualified to supervise interns from San Francisco State University’s School of Social Work program, the prospective field instructor must have the following:

-· An MSW degree from an accredited graduate school of social work with a minimum of three years post-Master's experience in urban oriented practice with oppressed and disadvantaged populations, and a minimum of one year of experience in the agency in which the intern is to be placed.
+- An MSW degree from an accredited graduate school of social work with a minimum of two years post-master's experience in urban oriented practice with oppressed and disadvantaged populations and a minimum of one year of experience in the agency in which the intern is to be placed.

-· Demonstrated ability and competence in the relevant area of social work practice.
+- Demonstrated competence in the relevant areas of social work practice.

 Field Instructor Responsibilities

-Field Instructors are expected to carry out the following responsibilities in assuring the educational program for the intern agency.
+Field instructors are expected to carry out the following tasks in association with their supervisory role:

-· Supervision: Provide an opportunity for individual and group supervision conferences with students on a weekly basis.
-Students are required to receive at least one hour of individual supervision per week, which can be supplemented by group supervision.
+- Provide at least one hour of individual supervision per week, which can be supplemented by group supervision.

-· Workspace: Create and maintain appropriate space and facilities within the agency for the student to carry out assigned learning objectives.
+- Create and maintain appropriate space and facilities within the agency for the student to meet the identified learning objectives.

-· Teamwork with the Faculty Field Liaison: Hold periodic conferences with the Liaison for discussion of the student learning process and other pertinent concerns.
-Alert the faculty liaison as early as possible about any potential problems facing the student.
-Consult with the faculty liaison and/or the Field Director before taking action against a student (e.g. dismissing a student from the agency without consultation).
+- Alert the faculty field liaison as early as possible about any challenges associated with the internship process.
+Consult with the faculty liaison and/or the field director before taking action related to those concerns (e.g., dismissing a student from the agency).